goravel/docs/architecutre-concepts/request-lifecycle.md

 ## Introduction

-All request entries of the Goravel application are the `main.go` file, which use the `bootstrap.Boot()` to boot the framework to load.
+All request entries of the Goravel application are the `main.go` file, which uses the `bootstrap.Boot()` to boot the framework to load.

 Then create a Goravel instance by `app := foundation.Application{}` in the `bootstrap/app.go` script.